Lucía Ávila and Luis Marines

-Participants will be asked to walk around their cities to locate and record (with video/photo) scenes of relevant systemic issues with both local and global implications.
+Participants are asked to walk around their cities to locate and record (with video/photo) scenes of relevant systemic issues with both local and global implications.
 These visual records will be shared prior to the workshop to identify common topics that could be addressed during the session.

 SX Canvas Mapping

-Participants will be split into small groups to map the elements and systemic experiences of a wicked problem selected by each group, using the SX Canvas’s sections:
+Participants are split into small groups to map the elements and systemic experiences of a wicked problem selected by each group, using the SX Canvas’s sections:

 - Situation: Visual evidence that describes the situation of interest (e.g., a moment of a user journey, a process from the perspective of a user).
 Some questions during this sub-stage: